-What is a Channel Partner Incentive Program?
+What is a SPIFF Program?

-1. Define Goals
+1. Define Goals and Conditions

 Set aside time for pre-planning and identify what you hope to achieve.
 Start with a question tied to your goals, “How do we incentivize our partners to help us reach our goals?”
 Determine which metrics you’ll use to measure SPIFF performance.
 KPIs you’ll want to track include:

 To set appropriate goals, take stock of where you are right now.
 What is your current business situation?
 What needs to be improved?
 What areas of the business are weakest?
 Which products or services would benefit most from a channel partner incentive program?
 For example, if you know the summer months are a slow time, you may want to structure your SPIFF around that time for the “extra push.”
 Or, you may want to do it during your busiest time to capitalize on the momentum.

-- Deadlines and duration
+- Deadlines and durations

-2. Create a Marketing Strategy
+3. Create a Marketing Strategy

 Similar to setting goals ahead of time, you should pre-plan your marketing and communications strategy around your SPIFF program.
 Many organizations make the mistake of launching their channel incentive program and then marketing it as an afterthought.
 Partners should be informed of a SPIFF program ASAP to prepare for it and have enough time to put in the work.
 You can use similar marketing tactics you use to promote your products to customers.